Customer small business financing solutions delivered through a single, online application.

 It’s a lot easier to score free press with your local media sources than with the bigger news giants.
 While large news outlets receive thousands of pitches, your local news is likely desperate for the latest and greatest stories—and they don’t always have the resources to go out and find them on their own.
 That’s where you come in.

 Whether you have an upcoming event or are launching an innovative new product, look for ways you can tie your news to local stories or hot topics.
-For example, with COVID-19 the highlight of every news outlet, you could pitch the clever ways your business is dealing with the problem and helping local customers.

 First impressions mean everything.
 Users often leave web pages in as little as 10 seconds if they don’t immediately like what they see.
 The same is true for your visiting in-store customers and passerby foot traffic.